 Selecting a Date, Time and Length for the Event

+It's recommended that you reach out to the Events Coordination Group (ECG) to inquire about possible scheduling conflicts.
 Know your audience, and select dates based on the students’ availability; events often coincide, and students must choose some events over others.
 If your event is open to the public, consider days of the week, travel patterns and holidays.
 Consider setting a postpone date if there is a chance of snow or torrential rain on the original date.
 It is also best to keep in mind anticipated publicity.
 If you plan to send a reminder e-mail the night before an event, Sunday evening does not usually work well — keep events on Mondays to a minimum.

 Academic Year Calendar